Seven Patron Saints Of Healing And Everything You Need To Know About Them!

 6- St. James the greater of the patron saints of healing

 He was one of the first people who devoted themselves selflessly to Jesus and was eventually martyred.
 He witnessed many miracles performed by Christ that only a few were an audience to.
 He spread the word of God in Judea and Samaria.

 There are numerous tales about his magical healing powers like the one about the man that he treated of arthritis while on the way to martyrdom.
 He was a patron saint of healing, the patron saint for the sick.
 No one like him matched him in his devotion and true spirit.

 7- Blessed Margaret of Castello

-She was born with an illness herself yet today she is remembered as the patron saints of healing.
+She was born with illness herself yet today she is remembered as the patron saint of healing.
 Born blind and with a curvature of her spine, life was not easy for her.
 Her limbs were deformed, and she never grew taller than 4 feet.